bethankreeves/bethankreeves/README.md

 - 👋 Hi, I’m @bethankreeves aka Bethan 👩🏼‍🎓👩🏼‍💻 aka Beefy 🐄
-- 👀 I’m interested in all things data/data science and mental health/illness
+- 👀 I’m interested in all things data/data science and mental health/illness and am a self-confessed cat lady 🐱🐈
 - 🌱 I’m currently learning a lot...
 - 📫 How to reach me: chuck me an email bethanreeves@yahoo.co.uk